Updated on 2024-11-12 GMT+08:00

 • Node classification: Node labels are used to classify nodes.

-• A system can be divided into multiple modules.
-Each module consists of multiple microservices.
-To ensure efficient O&M, you can add a module label to each node so that workloads in each module can be deployed on the corresponding node.
-In this way, workloads in modules do not interfere with each other and can be easily maintained on their nodes.
+• An application may contain multiple modules, each with multiple microservices.
+To make O&M efficient, you can add a module label to each node so that microservices of the same module can be deployed on the same node.
+This way, modules do not interfere with each other and microservices can be easily maintained.

 Inherent Node Labels